-As per billing records
+(1) As per billing records

 The Department has a contract with Water Systems Optimization to perform an independent water audit annually.
-The audit for Fiscal Year 2013 is complete.
+The audit for Fiscal Year 2015 is complete.
 During the audit, the system input volume is categorized as revenue water or non-revenue water.
 Non-revenue water is further broken down into real losses (leakage) and apparent losses (meter error).
-For Fiscal Year 2013, the real losses were 26% of system input volume.
+For Fiscal Year 2015, the real losses were 26.7% of system input volume and the apparent losses were 2% of system input volume.